FerEnoch/airdropper-ts-sender/README.md

 # Token-sender airdropper

-This is a simple airdropper for sending ERC20 tokens to multiple recipients.
+This is a simple airdropper for sending ERC20 tokens to a single or multiple recipients.
+This project is part of the full-stack-web3 course of [Cyfrin Updraft](https://updraft.cyfrin.io/courses/full-stack-web3-development-crash-course) - [github repo](https://github.com/Cyfrin/ts-tsender-ui-cu)

 ## Features